rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 0.4860275 0.5040317
 ```

 In the above R printout, `prop 1` is the proportion of matches left-handed players won, and `prop 2` is the proportion of matches right-handed players won.
-So, during the 10 year span from 2006 to 2015, left-handed players won 48.6% of their matches, while right-handed players won 50.4% of their matches.
+So, during the 10-year span from 2006 to 2015, left-handed players won 48.6% of their matches, while right-handed players won 50.4% of their matches.

 The p-value of this test was 0.007041, which is much lower than the common significance level of \\( \alpha = 0.05 \\), or even \\( \alpha = 0.01 \\).
 This test provides statistically significant evidence that right-handed players actually win a higher proportion of their matches than left-handed players.

-I should mention here that the independence clause of the proportion test may be a bit shakey.
+I should mention here that the independence clause of the proportion test might be a bit shaky.
 If we assume that all of the matches in the data set are independent of each other, then the results of the test hold.
 However, this assumption may or may not be completely true, and is certainly up for debate.
 There are various ways the matches may or may not be independent.
 If right-handed players, for example, have some slight advantage, then as they advance through tournaments over left-handed players we might expect them to continue advancing.
 Or we could pick out the 31 matches in which the right-handed Roger Federer played the left-handed Rafael Nadal across these 10 years.
 Nadal won 67.7% of these matches, so clearly the leftie here won a significantly higher proportion of matches.

 However, I do think the independence assumption here is appropriate, especially with my immensely large sample size.

-Out of curiousity, I took a second look at matches between players ranked in the top 100, to see if the results were still signifant.
+Out of curiosity, I took a second look at matches between players ranked in the top 100, to see if the results were still significant.
 I've provided the supporting R code as well as the `prop.test` output below.

 ```r
 atp_hand_analysis_top_100_players <- atp_hand_analysis %>%